vsbuffalo/stanhl/README.md

 ## Markdown support

-I haven't test Markdown support (no time for this), but `stan_html()` should work.
+I haven't test Markdown support (swamped for the next few weeks), but `stan_html()` should work.
 If it doesn't, feel free to submit a pull request.